Florida HS Seniors Flock to A-1 Roof Trusses

 As a result of their participation in the boot camp, A-1 has been invited to participate in future Economic Development Council meetings to discuss different way to entice more employers and employees to move into St. Lucie.

-To learn more about what other component manufacturers (CMs) across the country are doing to attract young talent, check out the many case studies SBCA has compiled on their workforce development site.
+To learn more about what other component manufacturers (CMs) across the country are doing to attract young talent, check out the many case studies SBCA has compiled on its workforce development site.